olestole/CombinatorialDecisionMaking/README.md

 ## Usage

-All the code for running the MIP-solver is present in `lp_solver.ipynb`.
+All the code for running the MIP-solver is present in `src/mip_solver.ipynb`.

 - If you'd like to run the notebook in the Jupyter-environment:
   ```sh